Blog

 What to look for in stock photos as a brand

-Before you dive in, it’s worth knowing what makes a stock image work for your brand.
-That way, you’ll know what to look for and get more out of these sites.
+Before we dive in, it’s worth knowing what actually matters when you’re choosing stock photos.
+That way, you’ll get more out of every site you try.

-Your photos are just as much a part of your branding as your logo, brand colours, brand fonts, and brand voice.
-Your images help people understand who you are and what you stand for.
+The images you use matter just as much as your logo, brand colours, brand fonts, and brand voice.
+They help people see who you are and what you stand for.

 1. Brand fit

-If you have brand guidelines, check that the image matches your style—mood, colour, composition, and tone.
+If you have brand guidelines, check if the image matches your mood, brand colours, composition, and style.
 If you don’t, trust your gut.
-If something feels off, better don’t use it.
+If something feels off, skip it.

 2. Consistency

-When all your images follow a clear style, people recognise your brand faster and remember it longer.
+When your visuals follow a clear style, your brand becomes easier to recognise and remember.

-In fact, consistent visuals make your brand three to four times more visible, more professional, and more trustworthy.
-Some studies even show brands with consistent representation can boost their revenue by up to 23%.
+Consistent visuals make your brand three to four times more visible, professional, and trustworthy.
+Some studies even show that brands with a consistent look can boost revenue by up to 23%.

-But consistency doesn’t mean repeating the same photo or idea.
-Rather, it means picking images that feel like they belong together.
+Consistency doesn’t mean repeating the same image or idea.
+It means your images feel like they belong together.
+You can do this by:

-• Subtle overlays (grain, texture, brand colour tints)
+• Consistent editing style (grain, texture, colour grading)

 3. Authenticity

-People want brands that feel human—especially today, where so much in our world feels automated.
+People want brands that feel human, especially now that so much around us feels automated and artificial.

 4. Diversity

-• A mix of ages, ethnicities, body types, abilities, and gender types (but avoid clichés and stereotypes)
+• A mix of ages, ethnicities, body types, abilities and genders (while avoiding clichés and stereotypes)

-• A true reflection of your brand and audience
+• A visual reflection of your audience and brand values

 5. Licensing